 And the joy and the warmth and the peace and the purpose and the power in our lives, as a rather simple family of five, is real too.
 So are the incredible friends and family in our lives now too.

 And that’s the thing that I will forever be most proud of: the immaculate relationships that I’ve created in my life.
 As a husband, a father and a family — and also as a friend, a colleague and a powerful leader / coach to so many amazing, talented people that I’ve been blessed to work with.
-Those are the gifts of all gifts that I will forever cherish above all.

 My name is Scott McElroy and that’s my story.